Bingsheng Arthur Yao

 2024.07 Our paper Early Sepsis Prediction with Uncertainty Quantification and Active Sensing was accepted to KDD 2024

-2024.04 Our paper LLM-based Voice Assistant for Asynchronous Older Adults-Care Provider Communication and Mental-LLM were accepted to IMWUT 2024
+2024.04 Our papers LLM-based Voice Assistant for Asynchronous Older Adults-Care Provider Communication and Mental-LLM were accepted to IMWUT 2024

 2024.03 First-authored paper In-Context Sampling Strategy for Reliable LLM Prompting was accepted to NAACL 2024 Findings